mildsunrise/jackpifm/README.md

 emitting it.
 This means a bit more load on the CPU and GPIO, and translates into **distorsion** in FM except when absolute silence is being emitted.

-On the other hand, it means lower latency and latency changes, and less pitch changes.
+It also means lower latency but higher pitch changes.

 It's required if you want to enable Stereo or RDS (see below).